Summer Term | University of Wisconsin–Madison

 Summer Special Project Coordinator

-Read UW—Madison Summer Term Stories
+Read Summer Term stories

 Maureen Kamal stands next to a wall-mounted sign that reads Wisconsin Alzheimer’s Disease Research Center, and Mariam Siddiqui presented her poster during the Alzheimer's Disease & Related Dementias Research Day.
 Summer research offers insights into brain health and medical careers

 Summer offers a powerful opportunity for discovery.
-Whether you’re exploring countries far from home, taking a course in an unfamiliar subject, or completing an internship,…
+Whether you’re exploring countries far from home, taking a course in an unfamiliar subject, or completing an internship, the summer months offer a…

 Read full post →